 Excimer lamps are ultraviolet lamps that are designed to emit UV wavelengths in the range of approximately 170 nanometers (nm) to 230 nm, dependent upon noble gas excimers present.
-Excimer lamps are useful in many applications, such as UVC sterilization, ozone generation, and UV curing processes.
+Excimer lamps are useful in many applications, such as UVC disinfection, ozone generation, and UV curing processes.

 What is an Excimer Lamp?